 Removal of the septic tank nutrient load to Lake Tikitapu resulted in a substantial reduction of both phosphorus and total nitrogen in the water column.
 Accordingly, concentrations of chlorophyll a (as a proxy for phytoplankton biomass) also decreased, however, diatoms were relatively unaffected by the lower nutrient loads, presumably because silica rather than nitrogen or phosphorus was the primary limiting resource.
 Trophic level indices were calculated for the baseline and scenario simulations.
 Because CAEDYM does not simulate water clarity, a three parameter index (TLI3) was used to indicate the overall change in water quality.
-A reduction of 0.6 TLI units was simulated following removal of the septic tank inflow (Table 7), with the greatest reduction coming from phosphorus concentrations (Figure 16).
+A reduction of 0.6 TLI units was simulated following removal of the septic tank inflow (Table 7), with the greatest reduction in phosphorus concentrations observable at least a year after septic tanks are removed (Figure 16b).
+Conversely, it takes at least two to three years before the effect of septic tank removal on simulated total nitrogen becomes pronounced.
+Reduction in diatoms was not significant upon removal of septic tanks.
+Instead, alternating increases and decreases of diatom levels were observed in the simulation upon septic tank removal (Figure 16d).